Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

 	- [ ] Use a grid search
 	- [ ] Use a random search
 	- [ ] Look more into hyperparameter tuning and model optimisation
+- [ ] use googlenet or efficentnet too

 ## On campus